 The intervention process is managed by a school-based multidisciplinary team, which includes:

-- Senior Leadership Member
+- a.
+Senior Leadership Member

-- Head of Inclusion
+- b.
+Head of Inclusion

-- Social Workers
+- c.
+Social Workers

-- School nurse
+- d.
+School nurse

-- Classroom Teachers
+- e.
+Classroom Teachers

-- Specialists (if required)
+- f.
+Specialists (if required)

 This team works collaboratively to design, implement, and review interventions for students across all tiers of support.